 If a beacon is designed to accept position data from an external navigation device prior to beacon activation, navigation data input should be provided and stored in the beacon memory at intervals not longer than 20 minutes for EPIRBs and PLBs, or 1 minute for ELTs.
+To test this:

-To test this, deactivate the beacon, change the initial position data, allow for the appropriate time interval (20 min (-0/+10 min) or 1 min (-0/+0.5 min)) for the changed position to be accepted.
-Remove the navigation data input to the beacon.
+- a.
+Deactivate the beacon, change the initial position data, allow for the appropriate time interval (between 20 min and 30 min for EPIRBs and PLBs or between 1 min and 1.5 min for ELTs) for the changed position to be accepted.
+Remove the navigation data input to the beacon and allow the stored position to be kept in the beacon memory for between 19 min 50 sec and 20 minutes (for EPIRBs or PLBs), or for between 50 sec and 1 minute (for ELTs).
 Activate the beacon.
+Verify that the encoded position data is correct and corresponds to the changed position. - b.
+Deactivate the beacon, change the initial position data and remove the navigation data input to the beacon.
+Allow for the appropriate time interval (between 20 and 30 min for EPIRBs and PLBs or between 1 and 1.5 min for ELTs) for the stored position to be cleared.
+Activate the beacon.
+Verify that the location fields of the message are encoded with default values.

-Verify that the encoded position data is correct.
-A GNSS RF simulator may be used to simulate the GNSS satellite downlinks.
-Identify in Table F.1 the applicable time interval for this test, and record the results with a pass/fail indication at item 17 of Table F.1.
+For beacons with internal navigation devices, a GNSS RF simulator may be used to simulate the GNSS satellite downlinks.
+Identify in Table F.1 the applicable time intervals for this test, and record the results with a pass/fail indication at item 17 of Table F.1.